 We love Swamp Rabbit Cafe, especially on their monthly thursday night pizza party events.
 They donate a portion of the proceeds to a local non-profit, the kids get to play and dance to the Dj music and mom gets to enjoy a Frose.
 It’s a win-win that makes everyone happy!Melanie

 This one may not be as much of a surprise to regular readers, but the splash pad downtown right below the Lazy Goat also happens to be right next to Papi’s Tacos, which is the Table 301 owned “food truck without wheels”.
 There’s not only a patio but benches perfect for eating while minding children.
 For an authentic, gourmet, yet very affordable Mexican dinner, you can’t beat Papi’s.
 This is also right on the Reedy River so you’ll also have a lovely view and maybe even a few ducks to fascinate the kids.
-This splash pad only operates during the warmer months (they have not opened in 2021) but the train track paintings and waterfall fountain tend to ignite young imaginations all year long.
+This splash pad only operates during the warmer months, but the train track paintings and waterfall fountain tend to ignite young imaginations all year long.
 On Tuesday tacos go on special for $2!

 - For more info check out our review of Papi’s Tacos.